Updating MySQL® cluster settings

 -

 Yandex Query access: Enables YQL queries against cluster databases from Yandex Query.
-This feature is at the Preview stage.
+This feature is currently at the Preview stage.
 The default value is

 false. -